CHAPTER 4

 While Agarwal contemplates the implications of his body mass index and loss of libido, a thirtysomething pharmaceutical sales rep expresses her appreciation for Nick Robbin’s muscular physique and sexual prowess.
 Following an eight-hour overnight adventure in his hotel room, she leaves with a polite smile for a morning flight.

-Through his window, Nick hears the occasional truck rumble by on Route 61.
+Through his window, he hears the occasional truck rumble by on Route 61.
 It is a Saturday, so traffic is still light.
 The aircraft engines are louder; Louis Armstrong Airport, less than a mile away, is waking up.

 He checks the bedside clock: almost six am.
 He decides to spend an hour or so in the hotel gym.
 He pictures himself as the US Marshal played by George Clooney in Burn After Reading: the guy who feels compelled to work out after sexual encounters.
-Nick escapes the twisted sheets and marches to the bathroom.
+He escapes the twisted sheets and marches to the bathroom.
 He effortlessly voids his bladder, brushes his teeth, and downs the contents of a plastic water bottle.
 He recognizes the value of hydration before exercise.

 Agarwal is also trying to satisfy a thirst.
 He makes what he considers a reasonable attempt to coerce his room's espresso machine into yielding some coffee, but eventually he concedes defeat.